sybrew/the-seo-framework/readme.txt

 		* **Post Type Archive:** title, description, social image URL, canonical URL, redirect URL, Open Graph title and description, Twitter title and description.
 			* Identifyable by name `[autodescription-site-settings][pta][<post_type_name>]*`.
 	* You can now block AI language model trainers and SEO analysis crawlers from using your content via the "Robots Settings."
-	* TODO Added a canonical URL input field for the homepage.
+	* Added a canonical URL input field for the homepage.
-	* TODO Added a redirect URL input field for the homepage.
+	* Added a redirect URL input field for the homepage.
+	* TSF now dynamically updates the example canonical URL when editing a post, editing a term, and TODO when editing a post or term via quick-edit.
+		* It listens to many changes of the editor that could influence the URL, depending on your site's permalink settings.
+			* TODO We might need to invoke more database requests to fetch the category slugs? -> PT already has a handler for this, no?
+				-> We could freeze it to the last category selected if we run out of time for the release.
 * **Improved:**
 	* References to X and Twitter Card are more distinctive now.
 	* Description, title, and canonical URL input placeholders now blur on focus with Quick Edit.